 ESPN announces 300 layoffs, citing 'disruption' amid virus

-Sports media giant ESPN is laying off about 300 employees and cutting about 500 jobs from its global workforce
+Sports media giant ESPN is eliminating about 500 jobs worldwide, including about 300 through layoffs

-ESPN announced Thursday it is laying off about 300 employees and cutting about 500 jobs from its global workforce.
+ESPN announced Thursday it is eliminating about 500 jobs worldwide, including about 300 through layoffs.

 The cuts amount to about 10% of the employees at the sports network and are due largely to the impact of the pandemic on its business and the “tremendous disruption in how fans consume sports.”